sshniro/zap-docs/source/includes/welcome.md

 --------

 Welcome to the ZAP API Documentation!
-The [OWASP Zed Attack Proxy](https://www.owasp.org/index.php/OWASP_Zed_Attack_Proxy_Project) (**ZAP**) is one of the world's most popular free security tools and is actively maintained by hundreds of international volunteers.
-It can help you automatically find security vulnerabilities in your web applications while you are developing and testing your applications.
+The [OWASP Zed Attack Proxy](https://www.owasp.org/index.php/OWASP_Zed_Attack_Proxy_Project) (**ZAP**) is one of the world's most popular free security tools which lets you automatically find security vulnerabilities in your web applications. while you are developing and testing your applications.
 It's also an excellent tool for experienced pentesters to use for manual security testing.
 ZAP also has an extremely powerful API that allows you to do nearly everything that possible via the desktop interface.